MobilityData/gbfs/gbfs.md

 ## Accessibility

-Datasets SHOULD be published at an easily accessible, public, permanent URL. (e.g., https://www.example.com/gbfs/v3/gbfs.json).
+Datasets SHOULD be published at an easily accessible, public, permanent URL. (for example, https://www.example.com/gbfs/v3/gbfs.json).
 The URL SHOULD be directly available without requiring login to access the file to facilitate download by consuming software applications.

 To be compliant with GBFS, all systems MUST have an entry in the [systems.csv](https://github.com/NABSA/gbfs/blob/master/systems.csv) file.